To send push messages to your app, you must have certifications from Google's Firebase Cloud Messaging (FCM).

 Log in to your developer account at the Firebase Console.

 2. Create project

-Enter the name for the project and click Continue.
+Enter a name for the project and click Continue.

 If the app is to use Google Analytics, keep it enabled.
-If not, disable the feature and click Continue.
+If not, turn off the feature and click Continue.
 Once the project is ready, click Continue again.

 3. Find credentials